 Why?
-Because let us say Apple is taking just $30 he should charge that $30 every year because this reduces the amount of crappy app that is on the App Store.
+Because let us say Apple is taking just $30 he should charge that $30 every year because this reduces the number of crappy apps that are on the App Store.

 So what Google is trying to do?
 He is just saying hey, pay me this amount of fees kind of formality and just keep uploading.